iodigital-com/io-technology/data/blog/how-to-build-accessible-main-navigation.md

 ## Screen readers

 Screen readers use [the accessibility tree instead of the regular DOM tree](https://developer.mozilla.org/en-US/docs/Glossary/Accessibility_tree), which is basically the DOM tree from a
 (meaningful) semantic point of view.
-If you want to view the a11y tree yourself, you can take a look at the ["What is an accessibility tree and how do I view it?"](https://accessibleweb.com/question-answer/what-is-an-accessibility-tree-and-how-do-i-view-it) article.
+If you want to know how to inspect the a11y tree, you can take a look at the ["What is an accessibility tree and how do I view it?"](https://accessibleweb.com/question-answer/what-is-an-accessibility-tree-and-how-do-i-view-it) article.

 ## Accessible in 5 steps

 These are the steps I will guide you through:

 1. Identify the navigation region(s)
-2. Communicate the list of navigation items and its size
+2. Communicate the list of navigation items and their size
 3. Add multiple levels
 4. Highlight the active (sub)page
 5. Provide mobile support